 Secondly, foreign students contribute greatly to the economy not only of Ontario colleges and those across Canada, but also to the communities in which the schools are located.
 It has been estimated that every international student at a post secondary institution makes the education of two or more Canadian students possible by defraying the overall cost.
 It's a benefit that works both ways.
 By far the vast majority of international students on Canadian campuses are from Asia and the United States, areas where education is significantly more expensive than in Canada.
 Although paying more than domestic students, international students are still paying much less for their degrees than they would be at home.
-And they still have the opportunities to use those Canadian degrees at home, maybe working for an online clothing retailer that sells boys christening outfits as an example.
+And they still have the opportunities to use those Canadian degrees at home, maybe working for an online clothing retailer that sells designer clothing in Canada as an example.

 Because an international population is so important to the well being of Canadian universities, there are a number of programs designed to make their experience as user friendly as possible.
 One great example are the ESL courses offered by many schools, which provide students who do not have English as a first language a working framework to communicate with.

 Attending physical classes is not the only way to achieve an education in Canada.
 Many students both national and international choose to take advantage of the education offered through online programs as well.
 These courses are accredited through several different institutions and can make continuing education achievable for those who could not otherwise attend class.